 MQTT is the open protocol.
 This is used for asynchronous message queuing.
 This has been developed and matured over several years.
-MQTT is machine to machine protocol.
+MQTT is a machine to machine protocol.
 It's been widely used with embedded devices.
 Microsoft is having its own MQTT tool with huge support.
-Here we are going to overview the MQTT protocol & its details.
+Here, we are going to overview the MQTT protocol & its details.

 MQTT is a very simple publish / subscribe protocol.
 It allows you to send messages on a topic (channels) passed through a centralized message broker.